 Our greeting at Betty Kahima’s home was overwhelming!
-We were greeted by the wonderful singers from the local church group.
-Then we drank the traditional millet drink and Betty gave Lori two handmade necklaces, one made from beads and the other from banana leaves.
+We were greeted by the wonderful singers from the church group.
+Then we drank the traditional millet drink and Betty gave Lori two handmade necklaces: one with seed beads and the other with handmade beads from banana leaves.
 Lori mentioned that men might like banana leaf bracelets, and before we left, the ladies made a bracelet for Michael.
 We cherish these gifts very much.
-We exchanged emails with Betty and keep in touch.

 We thought it was really cool to see the Katanywa family’s traditional milk hut and pots.
 Michael liked the milk and yogurt from the Ankole long horned cow because it has a smoky flavor (the milk pots are cleaned by smoking them).
 Our next stop after Uganda was South Africa and Michael was thrilled to find milk pots for sale at a boutique.
 He bought one and talks about it often, and we know he will find a special spot for it when we get home.

 One of the most memorable experiences was learning how to make banana beer at Olive Kasande’s plantation (see a video on our travel blog, Banana Beer Making).